 They have a Botticelli painting at the National Gallery.

-I had never heard about this connection having been to many exhibitions on the ever popular impressionist theme.
-I thought that it’s true that all new directions in art have been inspired from somebody before them.
+I had never heard of this connection even though I have been to many exhibitions on the ever popular impressionist theme.
+It’s true that all new directions in art have been inspired by somebody before them.

 What inspires me at art museums is the experience to see what the artists saw long time ago.
 At the special exhibitions I enjoy to focus on the subject, one artist or a group of artists seen from a certain angle.